Zaijian Jaranilla: Endorsements

-Jaranilla started out as a commercial model.
+Jaranilla started out as a model.
 After signing with ABS-CBN and its talent agency Star Magic, Jaranilla became a brand endorser for several companies.
-He endorsed the clothing brand Bench from 2009 to 2012, followed by Moose Gear from 2012 to 2016.
-He also appeared in campaigns for Globe Telecom (2009–2010), various Nestlé products (2009–2011), Argentina Andale Hotdog (2011), and Converse.
+He endorsed the brand Bench from 2009 to 2012 and 2025, and Moose Gear from 2012 to 2016.
+He also appeared in campaigns for Globe Telecom (2009–2010), various Nestlé products (2009–2011), Argentina Andale Hotdog (2011), Converse, and Casino Plus (2025).
 In 2009, he was featured in a television commercial for the real estate development Morningfields at Carmeltown.

-Advocacy and Philanthropy
+Advocacy and philanthropy

 In 2009, Jaranilla publicly advocated for Millennium Development Goal (MDG) 4, which aims to reduce child mortality.
 He urged both candidates and voters to support this goal, which sought to reduce the mortality rate of children under five years old by two-thirds, between 1990 and 2015.